 If the Rolf Institute cancels an entire phase of the training, all students will receive a full refund of their tuition and deposit, or can choose to apply their deposit to a future scheduled Phase.

-The authority granted by, the RISI Board of Directors has established regulations on student conduct and student discipline on the campus and off-site centers.
+The authority granted by, the DIRI Board of Directors has established regulations on student conduct and student discipline on the campus and off-site centers.

 Violations of the Student Conduct Code could result in a variety of disciplinary actions, including suspension or permanent dismissal from the Rolf Institute.
 Concerns regarding possible violations should be directed to: